uga-libraries/format-report/documentation/archive_narrative_report_instructions.md

 1. Use the data in "Format_IDs" in the Frequency spreadsheet.
 2. Sort the column Size_GB largest to smallest.
 3. Copy the Format_Identification and Size_GB columns to the report, leaving them sorted by Size_GB.
+4. Replace the first pipe with " version " and the second with ", PUID ".
+Delete "NO VALUE".

 ### Group Overlap